How to Plan the Best Trip to Picton

 Picton for Budget Travellers

-Picton is well worth at least one or two-days stay before you start travelling the South Island.
+Picton is well worth at least one or two days’ stay before you start travelling the South Island.
 Not only are there some excellent hikes and walking trails to discover with epic views of the Queen Charlotte Sound, but you’ll also find fascinating museums on its waterfront.
 Combined with a stay in one of the town’s characterful and friendly hostels or perhaps in a holiday park or motel, your stay can be fun and affordable.
 Get some more tips in The Guide to Picton on a Budget and Picton – Guide for Backpackers.

 Budget Activities in Picton